 One Essay (weighted at 20%)

-We also wanted to show you two examples of highly rated essay responses from our 2022 application process, which asked our applicants to answer this prompt:
+We also wanted to show you two examples of highly rated essay responses from our some of our current Student Service Program members, which asked our applicants to answer this prompt:

 Many great leaders are determined and committed to their causes.
 Write about something you feel passionately about and then explain how you could lead others to also care about your cause.